 Still, EasyEngine feels like a true pioneer in this field, and their onboarding process is extremely fast compared to others.
 You can install EasyEngine and launch a WordPress blog in less than 5 minutes.

 In short, EasyEngine is a command-line tool that helps to manage the LEMP (Linux, NGINX, MySQL, PHP) Stack within a Docker instance.
 You don’t need prior Docker experience, and everything’s made to run in a ‘behind the scenes’ manner.
 The only thing you do need is access to either a dedicated Linux server or at least a VPS (Virtual Private Server).
 Platforms such as DigitalOcean can help you out for as little as $5 per month.

-Those with a little bit of web server knowledge will already know that NGINX tends to perform much better than Apache.
+Those with a little bit of web server knowledge will already know that NGINX tends to perform much better than Apache, especially when backed by robust enterprise hosting.
 And since most web hosting providers still use Apache as their default web server, the performance improvements you see from switching to NGINX are immediate.

 But, this is not the only draw for EasyEngine.
 Other than significant performance improvements, EasyEngine makes your day-to-day life easier as well.

 - Native Redis support, which provides object & full-page cache support.

 - Generate and regenerate free SSL certificates from Let’s Encrypt with a single command.

 - Admin-specific tools, such as a dashboard for MySQL and Redis management.

 And the best part is that EasyEngine is entirely open-source.
 It is supported by passionate developers who love Open Web and have a strong determination to make the Web faster.

 I would highly recommend this option if you want to significantly optimize your site’s performance, but also have access to the most modern server management tools.